lsst/afw/doc/lsst.afw.cameraGeom/cameraGeom.rst

 Camera Coordinate Systems
 =========================

+..
+TODO DM-19576: Convert these blocks to links to the docstrings of the constants in CameraSys (which currently lives in doxygen), once we have the ability to connect this doc to our C++ docs..

 The cameraGeom package supports the following camera-based 2-dimensional coordinate systems, and it is possible to add others:

 .. _CameraGeom_FOCAL_PLANE: